moquintanilha/ciclope-changer/README.rst

     docker run -p 80:8080 ciclope-changer:demo

 .. note::
     To test, just use this in your browser: http://localhost/health-check or http://localhost/docs

 Contributions
 =============

-To contribute and report problems is very easy, just follow this [Doc](docs/contribution/README.md)
+To contribute and report problems is very easy, just follow this .. _Docs: https://github.com/moquintanilha/ciclope-changer/tree/feat/chatops-integration/docs/contribution#readme

 License
 =======